Cameron Dawson: Loan Spells

 On 7 February 2014, Dawson moved out on loan to Plymouth Argyle, where he acted as back-up for the rest of the 2013–14 season.

 On 22 August 2014, Dawson joined Alfreton Town on a month's loan to gain first team experience.
 He made his debut for the club, starting the whole game, in a 3–2 loss against Wrexham the following day.
 His loan spell was extended for another month until 22 November 2014.
 But on 18 November 2014, Dawson's time at Alfreton Town ended when he was recalled by his parent club with seventeen appearances.
 After his loan spell at the club, Dawson stated that the move benefited him, as it build his match experience.
 During which, he kept four clean sheets for the side.

 It was announced on 9 August 2016 that Dawson was loaned out to Wycombe Wanderers for seven days.
 He made his debut for the club, starting the whole game, in a 1–0 loss against Bristol City in the first round of the League Cup.
 This was followed by making his league debut for Wycombe Wanderers, as they won 2–1 win against Grimsby Town.
 Having made two appearances for the side, Dawson returned to his parent club after both teams failed to reach an agreement to extend.

 On 6 December 2017, Dawson was sent on an emergency loan deal to Chesterfield, following first-choice keeper Joe Anyon breaking his arm in a 2–0 EFL Trophy defeat to Fleetwood Town the previous day.
 He made his Chesterfield debut three days later on 9 December 2017, starting the whole game, in a 2–1 win against Barnet.
 Dawson made another (and his last) appearance for the side, starting the whole game, in a 1–0 against Wycombe Wanderers on 16 December 2017.
 Having made two appearances for Chesterfield, he returned to his parent club.

 On 29 July 2021, he would join League Two club, Exeter City on a season-long loan deal.
 Sheffield Wednesday manager Darren Moore confirmed the move was for Dawson to get game time, following his long-term injury the previous campaign.
 He would make his debut at home to Bradford City on 7 August 2021 and would get man of the match and a clean sheet for his performance.
 His home form didn't go unnoticed, and was voted the club's player of the month for August.
 Dawson and Exeter secured promotion to League One on 26 April 2022, with a 2–1 home win over Barrow AFC.
 Dawson kept 19 clean sheets in 50 games for the Grecians, describing the club's successful promotion campaign as the highlight of his career.

+Rotherham United

+On 24 June 2024, Dawson agreed to join League One side Rotherham United on a two-year deal.